shrihari-prakash/liquid/docs/docs/fields-and-attributes/All-Fields.md

 Liquid provides granular control on who can change what fields of a user.

 Most of these fields can be updated using [Update User Fields (Delegated)](/api-documentation/API-Documentation-Delegated#update-user-info) or [Update User Fields (Admin)](/api-documentation/API-Documentation-Admin#update-user-info), but some fields are special and cannot be updated directly by PATCH APIs.
-Such fields are related to special features of Liquid and the documentation for usage is linked in the `Related API` field of the table above.
+Such fields are related to special features of Liquid and the documentation for usage is linked in the `Related API` column of the table above.

 ### For delegated users